min2ha/ukwa-site/content/target/56849/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit: the July negotiations

 What happened at the second round of Brexit negotiations from 17 to 20 July 2017 and what have we learnt?
 This first phase of the negotiations aims to reach agreement on citizens' rights, the financial settlement and the border between Ireland the Northern Ireland, as well as other separation issues, such as Euratom, EU external agreements and dispute resolution.
 But there was little evidence of agreement on any of these, and the UK Government has been asked for more clarification at the next round.
 A lot is at stake, because if sufficient progress isn't made by October, the negotiations will not move on to future relations, an EU-UK trade agreement or transitional arrangements.